Immaculate Heart of Mary Seminary: Escudo or escutcheon

 The shield, called escudo or escutcheon of the Immaculate Heart of Mary Seminary, its history and meaning was drafted by Bernard Fuertes.
 It was drawn and finalized by popular Tagbilaran artists, Ric Ramasola and Tony Arat in 1961.

 The escudo or escutcheon has five (5) major elements.
-The "base" represents God's omnipotent power and grace protecting or shielding Mary – represented by the monogram "M" – from original sin, as it was said by David: "God, his was is immaculate...He is the shield of all that trust in Him."
-(2 Kings 22:31) The "Flaming Heart" represents Mary's loving and maternal concern for the seminarians and professors of the seminary.
-It is surrounded by "Twelve Stars" – adapted from her appearance to St. Bernadette of Lourdes in France telling her that "I am the Immaculate Conception," hence the title, Immaculate Heart of Mary, is adopted.
-Over the "escudo" is an open book representing the continuous search for knowledge by the seminarians through diligent studies.
+The "base" represents God's omnipotent power and grace protecting or shielding Mary from original sin– represented by the monogram "M".
+The "Flaming Heart" represents Mary's loving and maternal concern for the seminarians and professors of the seminary.
+It is surrounded by "Twelve Stars" -- adapted from her appearance to St. Bernadette of Lourdes in France telling her that "I am the Immaculate Conception," hence the title, Immaculate Heart of Mary, is adopted.
+Over the "escudo" is an open book representing the search for knowledge by the seminarians through diligent studies.
 It is highlighted by the "Burning Torch" representing the "lumen Christi," or the light of Christ, which is always given to those who earnestly seek for knowledge and truth.

 The search for knowledge goes along with the cultivation of the following good habits (other authors call them virtues) that an IHM seminarian should endeavor to ultimately internalize such as Pietas or Piety means the habit or virtue of rendering respect and obedience not only to God's commandment and those of the Church but also to the laws of the State.
 Further, it means giving due respect and honor to both religious and civil superiors.
 Piety must be founded on the virtue of humility, without which the former would be nigh, impossible to achieve.